Why Mule Deer Are So Sought After in Texas:

 If you’ve ever wondered why mule deer hunts are so coveted in Texas, or what makes the Panhandle mule deer season such a bucket-list experience, this breakdown covers everything you need to know.

-The Allure of Mule Deer in Texas
+Why Does The Allure of Mule Deer in Texas Matter?

-1. Bigger Bodies, Bigger Antlers
+What Is 1.
+Bigger Bodies, Bigger Antlers?

 Unlike whitetails, mule deer boast: